slpAkkie/Scal/README.md

-# Scal

 ## Description

-Simple class autoloader
+Simple class autoloader for PHP

 ## Installation

-Include `Scal.php` in your project.
+Include `Initializer.php` in your project.
-Use APP_BASE_PATH to specify root directory to find classes
+Use APP_ROOT_PATH to specify root directory to find classes from

 ## Use

 To specify namespace mapping use JSON file `Scal.json`

-## Configuration (Scal.json)
+### Configuration (autoload.conf.json)

 You should end both namespace and path with backslash